zar-moethu/weather-AQI-dashboard-nz-powerbi/README.md

    thoughts, suggestions and collaboration on this project.
 -  Feel free to download, explore, and adapt it to better understand how real-time data can be modeled and visualized in Power BI.

 ⚠️ **Disclaimer:**

 - This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.
-- This dashboard uses WeatherAPI’s free tier, which supports up to 3-day forecasts.
+- This project currently shows a 7-day forecast while the WeatherAPI free trial is active.
+Once the trial ends, the forecast will be limited to 3 days as per the standard free plan.
 For extended forecast capabilities beyond 3 days, a premium API subscription is required.